mohammad59630/office_dashboard_milestone2/README.md

 <h5>Apple iPhoeX</h5>
 The site has been tested against all user stories listed in the UX section above.
 I was able to do everything the user would want to be able to do.
 I was able to compare the data easily by minimizing certain sections, I could filter the specific data I needed to, I could reset all the filters if I needed to.
 I was able to analyse the data and draw my own conclusions as well as verify observations on the data made by others.

-<h5>Known Issues</h5>
-There has been only 1 issue I could not fix, and instead have had to implement a workaround.
-The line chart has a horizontal legend which uses .horizontal(true) with dc.legend to change it from the default vertical legend.
-When .autoItemWidth is chained to it and set to true, it causes a display bug whereby the legend entries are bunched up together and overlapping, rendering it unreadable.
-This isn't immediately noticeable as it only happens if the line chart is hidden using the jQuery toggle, a filter is set, and then it is toggled back to be shown.
-It is easily fixed by reloading the page, but to avoid the user having to do this I have set .autoItemWidth to false and instead used .itemWidth with a value.
-Unfortunately, this doesn't display as well due to each word being a different number of characters, therefore the spacing appears uneven, but it does prevent this bug from occurring.

 <h5>Deployment</h5>
 The site was developed using the cloud9 IDE and uses git for version control which is then pushed to GitHub.
 The site is hosted on GitHub Pages and deployed there from the master branch on GitHub.
 There is no difference between the development version of this site, and the final version hosted on GitHub Pages.